Surgery Can Treat Painful Shoulder Conditions

 In the case of loose shoulder arthroscopy, a radiofrequency probe heats and stimulates the tissue capsule around the shoulder joint.
 Capsular plication causes the tissue to contract, effectively tightening the shoulder joint.
 For Bankart lesions, arthroscopic shoulder surgery reattaches the labrum, a thick band of cartilage attached to the glenoid bone of the shoulder.
 The Bankart procedure aims to counteract the effects of a dislocated shoulder, stabilizing the position of the shoulder joint in the socket.

-For more information about how shoulder surgery may benefit your condition and provide relief for shoulder pain, call 855-41-ORTHO to make an appointment with an orthopedic surgeon or spine specialist at Baylor Orthopedic and Spine Hospital at Arlington.
+For more information about how shoulder surgery may benefit your condition and provide relief for shoulder pain, call 855-41-ORTHO to make an appointment with an orthopedic surgeon or spine specialist at Baylor Scott & White Orthopedic and Spine Hospital – Arlington.